telerik/winforms-docs/installation-deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 The MergedApplicationExecutable.exe is now a stand-alone application executable that does not need any additional references to the Telerik assemblies.

-## Building the Telerik assembles from source code - using the OemAssemblyName
+## Building the Telerik Assemblies from Source Code - Using the OemAssemblyName

 |RELATED VIDEOS||
 |----|----|